jhorzek/inferSEM/README.md

 <!-- badges: end -->

-inferSEM is an experimental R package for inference on structural equation models fitted with OpenMx.
+inferSEM is an experimental R package for inference on structural equation models fitted with OpenMx or lavaan.
 It has similar functionality to [causalSEM](https://github.com/christian-gische/causalSEM).

 inferSEM currently only has one user facing function: `infer`.
 This